 If you’re really that keen on free parking at Walt Disney World and using Disney resort transportation, you should really consider if staying on-site is right for you.

-In Dad’s opinion, these options are a waste of valuable time in the parks simply to save a few bucks, but if you insist on trying it out for yourself, you can try to park at Downtown Disney, ESPN Wide World of Sports, and Blizzard Beach or Typhoon Lagoon (beware that the water parks each close for a month, during which time their parking is unavailable too).
+In Dad’s opinion, these options are a waste of valuable time in the parks simply to save a few bucks, but if you insist on trying it out for yourself, you can try to park at Disney Springs, ESPN Wide World of Sports, and Blizzard Beach or Typhoon Lagoon (beware that the water parks each close for a month, during which time their parking is unavailable too).

 It’s important to note that ESPN Wide World of Sports, Blizzard Beach and Typhoon Lagoon all have different operating hours than the parks (typically shorter hours) so you might not even be able to get back to your car at the end of the day!